 Cliché Storm: A criticism often leveled at this series, and the main conflict of the series and the driving motivations of most of the characters are a bit contrived.
 However, Oh!Great likes to expand on many of these clichés (not necessarily subverting or deconstructing them) and explore them.
 This can be seen in the extremely well developed main cast (many of whom began as typically clichéd shonen characters before evolving) who all have hidden depths that are often surprising.

-Complete Monster: Sora.
-He's an absolute bastard who emotionally abused his brother and his girlfriend, the two people who loved him and trusted him most.
+Complete Monster: Sora Takeuchi emotionally abused his brother Nike and his girlfriend, the two people who loved him and trusted him most.
 He even brainwashed the latter, and when they stopped being useful to him, he threw them aside like trash.
 While he does have a slightly sympathetic past that paints him as a failure, this justification rings hollow when it's shown that he's orders of magnitude more powerful than every single rider except Ikki.
 Furthermore, he remorselessly killed several friends who were once in the same situation as him and who even helped him, all in the name of gaining personal power.
 He is either directly or indirectly responsible for all of the deaths in the series and he doesn't even think highly enough of the lives he's taken to feel something like satisfaction, let alone remorse or regret.
-After he is defeated, he spits in the face of redemption and even tries to turn his girlfriend into a bomb so that he could kill everyone in the tower in which he was fighting so that even if he were to lose, his opponents wouldn't win, and he only gave up afterwards when faced with overwhelming power that convinced him he would never be able to succeed.
-Even his terrifyingly Ax-Crazy brother looks tame and compassionate in comparison.
+After he is defeated, he spits in the face of redemption and tries to turn his girlfriend into a bomb so that he could kill everyone in the tower in which he was fighting so that even if he were to lose, his opponents wouldn't win.
+He only gave up afterwards when faced with overwhelming power that convinced him he would never be able to succeed.
+Even [[ Ax-Crazy Nike]] looks tame and compassionate in comparison.